Icontech/ABXTester2016/README.md

 # ABXTester2016
 Configurable ABX test for Android.
 Convenient when you want to check if a user can determine if an unknown sound (X) is the same as a reference sound (A or B).

+The app was originally developed as a school project for a course in Music Acoustics at KTH in Stockholm, Sweden.
+It has since been revised and made more configurable (2016).

 Thank you for using the ABX Tester 2016!
 If you are unfamiliar with the purpose of an ABX test, please have a look at